Welcome.

 Yadleen bit her tongue and balled her hands into fists in her lap.
 Already, it seemed fair to say that Rajeev was merely a fool, not a spy.
 Surely a spy would have some tact.

 “And does that excuse your rudeness?
-You come into my ossuary with the bones of an Unnamed.
 What makes you think you have the right to heap insult after insult upon our homeland?”
 Master Baig parried.

 Rajeev leaned over the desk.
 “What right?
 I’m a man who almost didn’t exist, thanks to your refusal to stand up for your own flesh and blood, here to charge you to do your duty to the gods.
 The Chorus of Ātaparara calls the dead to dance with them.
 If you don’t repurpose my dadiji’s bones, she can’t join that dance.
 You have an obligation to help her, Babaji.”
 The title sounded far more insulting coming from his lips than it ever had from Akal’s.